VishnuCheruvakkara/AgriFlow-Community-web-app/README.md

    ```
    cd back_end
    ```
-3. Build All Docker Images :
+2. Build All Docker Images :

    ```
    docker-compose build
    ```

   > This will read the docker-compose.yml file and build the backend using their respective Dockerfiles.

+3. Configure environment variables

+    - Create a new `.env` file in the backend folder.
+    - Copy the contents of `.env.example` into `.env`.
+    - Update the placeholder values with your actual local configuration (e.g., `SECRET_KEY`, `DEBUG`, `DATABASE_URL`, `REDIS_URL`, etc.).

- 3. Start the Project :
+ 4. Start the Project :

    ```
    docker-compose up -d